Day of the Chrysanthemum in Japan

 Translation found here, poem number 272 of the Kokin Wakashū

-Modern day celebrations during Day of the Chrysanthemum still happen at local Shinto shrines, Buddhist temples and such, but compared to more well-known sekku such as Children’s Day or Girl’s Day, September 9th is a pretty low-key day.
+Modern day celebrations during Day of the Chrysanthemum still happen at local Shinto shrines, Buddhist temples and such, but compared to more well-known sekku such as Children’s Day or Girl’s Day, September 9th is a more low-key day.
+As someone who likes low-stress holidays, I think the concept is pretty neat, to be honest.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.